sharetribe/example-processes/README.md

 This is the default process that is created in our backend for new test marketplaces and used for purchases.
-It is a transaction process designed for product selling with shipping or pickup, and it uses the Flex stock management features.
+It is a transaction process designed for product selling with shipping or pickup, and it uses the Sharetribe stock management features.

 When used in **Sharetribe Web Template** ([web-template](https://github.com/sharetribe/web-template/)) customizing [pricing](https://www.sharetribe.com/docs/concepts/pricing/) can be